lawslefthand/Stm32F0-LL-BM280-Driver/README.md

    - First, initialize the BMP280 in **I2C mode** by uploading the i2c driver.
 This configures the initialization settings of the sensor.
    - Once I2C mode is initialized and the configuration is complete, switch to **SPI mode** and upload the spi driver for normal operation  (will be fixed later).
 5. For the initialization sequence and example code, refer to initialization.
+6. Change oversampling and other config settings for the bmp280 in the i2c.h file to your liking.

 ## Connection Table